-Of course, you hope that your prospect will end up purchasing your product.
-Before that happens, however, you must find out everything there is to know about their problem and determine exactly what it is they need in order to solve it.
+Of course, you hope that your prospects will end up purchasing your company’s product or solution rather than the competition’s.
+Before that happens, however, your salespeople must find out everything there is to know about the buyer’s specific problem and determine exactly what it is they need in order to solve it.

 1. Needs-Based Questions

 Your sales reps might think they know exactly why the prospect or customer needs your product or solution, but they should never assume.